mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 ## Scaled units

 Another very common operation is to multiply an existing unit by a factor, creating a new, scaled unit.
 For example, the unit _foot_ can be multiplied by 3, producing the unit _yard_.

 The process also works in reverse: the ratio between any two units of the same dimension is a well-defined number.
 For example, the ratio between one foot and one inch is 12.

 ### Unit magnitudes

 In principle, this scaling factor can be any positive real number.
-In mp-units and Au, we have used the term "magnitude" to refer to this scaling factor.
+In [@MP-UNITS] and [@Au], we have used the term "magnitude" to refer to this scaling factor.
 (This should not be confused with other uses of the term, such as the logarithmic "magnitude" unit commonly used in astronomy.)

 In the library implementation, each unit is associated with a magnitude.
 However, for most units, the magnitude is a fully encapsulated implementation detail, not a user-facing value.

 This is because the notion of "the" magnitude of a unit is not generally meaningful: it has no physically observable consequence.
-What _is_ meaningful is the _ratio_ of magnitudes between two units of the same dimension.
+What _is_ meaningful is the _ratio_ of magnitudes between two units of the same quantity kind.
 We could associate the _foot_, say, with any magnitude $m_f$ that we like --- but once we make that choice, we must assign $3m_f$ to the _yard_, and $m_f/12$ to the _inch_.
-Separately and independently, we can assign any magnitude $m_s$ to the second, because it's an independent dimension --- but once we make that choice, it fixes the magnitude for derived units, and we must assign, say, $(5280 m_f) / (3600 m_s)$ to the _mile per hour_.
+Separately and independently, we can assign any magnitude $m_s$ to the second, because it's an independent dimension --- but once we make that choice, it fixes the magnitude for derived units, and we must assign, say,

-The one exception to the arbitrariness of magnitudes is _dimensionless_ units.
-Because their dimension is the identity, quantities of these units can be meaningfully compared to their squares and other powers.
-For example, the magnitude of _percent_ is $1 / 100$, and the magnitude of _squared percent_ (or _pertenk_, "per-10-k") is $1 / 10000$.
-We cannot choose another value for the magnitude without producing observably incorrect results.
+$(5280 m_f) / (3600 m_s)$ to the _mile per hour_.

-### Requirements and Representation
+### Requirements and representation

 A magnitude is a positive real number.
 The best way to _represent_ it depends on how we will _use_ it.
 To derive our requirements, note that magnitudes must support every operation which units do.
-This is because units have two components that participate in operations: _dimension_, and _magnitude_.
-When we apply an operation to units, we simply apply it separately to the dimension and magnitude parts.

 Units are closed under _products_ and _rational powers_.
 Therefore, our magnitude representation must support these operations natively and robustly; this is the most basic requirement.
 We must also support certain _irrational_ "ratios", such as the factor of $\frac{\pi}{180}$ between _degrees_ and _radians_.

 The usual approach, `std::ratio`, fails to satisfy these requirements in multiple ways.